He is Risen!

 Have an Easter Bakeoff Contest

 Contestants can simply pay a small donation to enter and have their baked goods judged.
-It’s a simple, fun way of raising funds and allowing your congregation to show off their baking talent.
+It’s a simple and fun way of raising funds and allowing your congregation to show off their baking talent.

 Have a 50/50 Raffle